 Employees who know or believe that this policy has been violated must promptly make a report to the local police department, sheriff, or Kentucky State Police.
 05.48

-Tobacco Products

-Tobacco use and use of electronic cigarettes is prohibited twenty-four (24) hours a day, seven (7) days a week in any Board-owned building or vehicle, on school-owned property, and during school-related student trips.
+Tobacco, Alternative Nicotine Product, or Vapor Product

+The use of any tobacco product, alternative nicotine product, or vapor product as defined in KRS 438.305 is prohibited for all persons and at all times on or in all property, including any vehicle, that is owned, operated, leased, or contracted for use by the Board and while attending or participating in any school-related student trip or student activity and is in the presence of a student or students.

+School employees shall enforce the policy.
+A person in violation of this policy shall be subject to discipline or penalties as set forth by Board.
 03.1327/03.2327/06.221

-Bus drivers shall not permit students to use tobacco products while on the bus.
-06.221

 Use of School Property

 Employees are responsible for school equipment, supplies, books, furniture, and apparatus under their care and use.
 Employees shall immediately report to their immediate supervisor any property that is damaged, lost, stolen, or vandalized.